 What users say about Sigma

 Users like that Sigma is easy to use and allows users to make more data-driven decisions.
-However, customisation options are ultimately limited and using an iframe as an embedding method makes the analytics experience feel foreign to the rest of the app.
+However, customization options are ultimately limited and using an iframe as an embedding method makes the analytics experience feel foreign to the rest of the app.

 Sigma pricing